ThatGuyGW/RoadToReincarnationEnglishMod/README.md

 IMPORTANT:

-5.1) If it's in chinese, restart the game until it gets in english (2-3 times would be enough.
-If it persists, reinstall the game)
+5.1) If it's in chinese, restart the game until it gets in english (one time would be enough.
+If it persists, please report an issue on Github or post in the AMA Discord)

 5.2) Don't worry if the game crashes, it's normal the first or second time.
 Contact us in ⁠mod-troubleshooting (Discord) if the game crashes every time you open it